 Shortly after dropping out, I had a spiritual experience on an airplane after a particularly vicious weekend of drinking.
 I got home and I quit booze and cigarettes cold turkey.
 And I plunged into the books on meditation, shamanism, and astrology I’d been dragging around with me.
 I read and journaled and prayed and wrote affirmations and searched so hard for the answer…

 But I didn’t find it before the money ran out.

-I was never technically homeless, thank the goddesses.
-A couple whom I knew from open mic night at xhedos cafe in Ferndale heard about my situation and let me move into their unheated garage.
-Ben and Lisa were really amazingly kind to me as I sat outside their garage watching the tomato plants grow in the garden that spring.
+Fortunately, I had recently befriended a young couple at the famous xhedos cafe open mic, where I was a regular.
+When Ben and Lisa heard about my situation, they offered me the use of their garage.
+They were patient and kind as I sat outside their garage watching the tomato plants grow in the garden that spring.
 Or walked around the neighborhood like some kind of shellshocked veteran, talking to trees and bending over on the sidewalk to gaze at a flower in a neighbor’s garden.

 But the response from a lot of the people who would have showed up at my funeral and talked about how much they loved me was the same response my friend’s brother received as he spiraled deeper into depression: “Why don’t you just get a job?”

 Because that’s what you’re supposed to do as a man.
 Get a job.
 But I couldn’t.
 By that point I had gone so deep into the sadness and shame and sorrow I’d been carrying in my soul I could hardly stand for someone to look at me.
 Stripped of the defenses that booze and smoking provided I was raw.
 I felt like I had no skin, nothing to protect me from the emotions I felt pouring out of people, swirling through the city, through the world.

 Couldn’t they understand by looking at me that I was not fit to hold a job?